DTLab-LabCN/DTT-Docs/docs/w3c_did/did_how_to_use.md

 # How to use this test suite

-Please complete the access request form on the [DTT landing page](https://dtt.dtlab-labcn.app/) orcontact [support@dtlab-labcn.org](mailto:support@dtlab-labcn.org) if you don't have a user account for DTT.
+Please complete the access request form on the [DTT landing page](https://dtt.dtlab-labcn.app/) or contact [support@dtlab-labcn.org](mailto:support@dtlab-labcn.org) if you don't have a user account for DTT.

 To get started, enter the URL representing a DID, and click on **Resolve DID**.